SilviaEiden/Data_Science_Final_Project_Group_6/README.md

 ## Dashboard

+Tableau Public Version 2022.1.1

 Tableau Public Link: [Data Science - Final Project - Group 6]( https://public.tableau.com/views/DataScience-FinalProject-Group6/Story1?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link)

-The purpose of this section is to convey a compelling story of the Travel Insurance Dataset through a series of graphs, and by using Tableau Public we can create visualizations that are easy to read and understand.
+The purpose of this section is to convey a compelling story of the Travel Insurance Claims Dataset through a series of graphs, and by using Tableau Public we can create visualizations that are easy to read and understand.
 As a team, we determined Tableau Public is a great tool to add value to our final project as it encourages the viewer to interact with the data for further analysis.

+The Travel Insurance Claims data story includes the following five story points:

+1. Key Points
+2. World Map
+3. Destination & Duration
+4. Age Distribution & Travel Insurance Plans
+5. Machine Learning Model Selection Timeline

-The following interactive elements and types of graphs were used to display the Travel Insurance Dataset in Tableau.
+The following features were used to display the Travel Insurance Claims Dataset in Tableau Public.

 ### Interactive Elements:
 - Checkbox filter
 - Highlight search bar
 - Hover text and map

-### Types of Graphs Used:
+### Types of Graphs and Charts Used:
 - Bar charts
 - Pie charts
 - Packed Bubbles